pkarjol/pkarjol.github.io/_publications/2018-10-31-als-icassp.md

 <!-- bib: 'https://dl.acm.org/downformats.cfm?id=3291005&parent_id=3289600&expformat=bibtex' -->
 <!-- code: 'https://github.com/RaghavSomani/CMTRF' -->

-Detecting onset of ALS using a data driven approach.
+In this work, we consider the task of acoustic and articulatory feature based automatic classification of Amyotrophic Lateral Sclerosis (ALS) patients and healthy subjects using speech tasks.
+In particular, we compare the roles of different types of speech tasks, namely rehearsed speech, spontaneous speech and repeated words for this purpose.
+Simultaneous articulatory and speech data were recorded from 8 healthy controls and 8 ALS patients using AG501 for the classification experiments.
+In addition to typical acoustic and articulatory features, new articulatory features are proposed for classification.
+As classifiers, both Deep Neural Networks (DNN) and Support Vector Machines (SVM) are examined.
+Classification experiments reveal that the proposed articulatory features outperform other acoustic and articulatory features using both DNN and SVM classifier.

 The paper has been accepted at [ICASSP 2018](https://ieeexplore.ieee.org/document/8461836){:target="_blank"}.

+Abstract:

 Relevant links:
 1. [Paper](https://ieeexplore.ieee.org/document/8461836){:target="_blank"}